O2 Logo White

 If an automatic alarm goes off, we can investigate the problem and fix it remotely from our control centre.
 If we can’t do that, we’ll send an engineer out to see what’s wrong – and how to fix it.
 This can mean coming back again with replacement parts.

-Learn more about how we monitor and fix network issues by watching the video below.
+Learn more about how we monitor and fix network issues by watching the video above.

 You can call the emergency services by dialling 999 from your O2 phone – as long as you are in range of our network.
 If you are not within range of our network, or if the network is not available for any reason, your device or mobile phone may try to use another mobile network to connect your call to the emergency services.